leaningtech/labs/sites/browserpod/src/content/docs/14-reference/00-BrowserPod/04-createFile.md

 ---
 title: createFile
-description: Create a file in the Pod's filesystem
+description: "Create a new file in a BrowserPod Pod's virtual filesystem, returning a BinaryFile or TextFile handle depending on the mode you pass."
 ---

 ```ts